-We propose computationally simple methodology for fitting general logistic regression models to case-control data under the assumption of gene-environment independence, but without requiring any further modeling assumptions about the distributions of the genetic or environmental variables.
-We extend the Chatterjee-Carroll profile likelihood framework, which originally considered modeling gene-environment interactions using single genetic variants for which genotype status could be specified using parametric multinomial models.
+We propose a computationally simple method for fitting general logistic regression models to case-control data under the assumption of gene-environment independence, but without requiring any further modelling assumptions about the distributions of the genetic or environmental variables.
+We extend the Chatterjee-Carroll profile likelihood framework, which originally considered modelling gene-environment interactions using single genetic variants for which genotype status could be specified using parametric multinomial models.
 The new method relies on the observation that the profile likelihood itself can be estimated based on an empirical genotype distribution that is estimable from a case-control sample.
 We develop the asymptotic theory of the resulting estimator under a semiparametric inferential framework.
-Simulations and an example illustrate the properties of the new methodology.
+Simulations and an example illustrate the properties of the new method.

-2. Model, Method and Theory
+2. Model, method and theory

-2.1.
+$2 \cdot 1$ .
 Background, model and method

-In the following, we use notation similar to that of Chatterjee & Carroll (2005).
+In the following, we use notation similar to that in Chatterjee & Carroll (2005).
 We will denote disease status, genetic information and environmental risk factors by D, G and X, respectively.
-Here G may correspond to a complex multivariate genotype associated with multiple genetic variants or a continuous polygenic risk score that is defined a priori based on known associations of the genetic variants with the disease.
-We assume the risk of the disease given genetic and environmental factors in the underlying population can be specified using a model of the form where $H(x) = \{1 + \exp(-x)\}^{-1}$ is the logistic distribution function and $m(G, X, \beta)$ is a parametrically specified function that defines a model for the joint effect of G and X on the logistic-risk scale.
-The goal of the gene-environment interaction study is to make inference on the parameters β in (1), including interaction parameters.
+Here G may correspond to a complex multivariate genotype associated with multiple genetic variants or to a continuous polygenic risk score that is defined a priori based on known associations of the genetic variants with the disease.
+We assume that the risk of the disease given genetic and environmental factors in the underlying population can be specified using a model of the form where $H(x) = \{1 + \exp(-x)\}^{-1}$ is the logistic distribution function and $m(G, X, \beta)$ is a parametrically specified function that defines a model for the joint effect of G and X on the logistic-risk scale.
+The goal of the gene-environment interaction study is to make inference on the parameters $\beta$ in (1), including interaction parameters.

-$$pr(D = 1 \mid G, X) = H\{\alpha_0 + m(G, X, \beta)\},\tag{1}$$ where F_G and F_X denote the underlying marginal distributions of G and X, respectively.
+$$pr(D = 1 | G, X) = H\{\alpha_0 + m(G, X, \beta)\},$$ (1)

+Let F(G, X) denote the joint distribution of G and X in the underlying population.
+The key assumption that genetic factors, G, and environmental factors, X, are independently distributed in the underlying population can be mathematically stated as where $F_G$ and $F_X$ denote the underlying marginal distributions of G and X, respectively.
 In the Supplementary Material we discuss how to weaken this assumption by suitable conditioning on additional stratification factors.
 In contrast to the existing literature, here we assume that the marginal distributions $F_G(G)$ and $F_X(X)$ are both completely unspecified.